 Henry Wadsworth Longfellow — often shortened simply to H.W.
-Longfellow — was well-known during his lifetime for poems that were both lyrical and legendary in content; his work, The Windmill, is an interesting example of a poem that is almost both things.
-The emotional and personal story told in the poem is told through the perspective of an inanimate object, and the mythology of the poem is one of Longfellow’s own appropriation.
-Each aspect of the poem is centred around its titular image, and so its primary purpose appears to be to propose a different perspective on a seemingly simple lifestyle.
+Longfellow — was well-known during his lifetime for poems that were both lyrical and legendary in the content; his work, The Windmill, is an interesting example of a poem that is almost both things.
+The emotional and personal story told in the poem is told through the perspective of an inanimate object, and the mythology of the poem is one of Longfellow’s own appropriations.
+Each aspect of the poem is centered around its titular image, and so its primary purpose appears to be to propose a different perspective on a seemingly simple lifestyle.
 Longfellow published The Windmill in his 1880 collection Ultima Thule (a phrase which literally translates into “highest point” and refers to going beyond the boundaries of known borders), his second-to-last publication before he passed away in 1882.

 The Windmill Analysis

 The maize, and the wheat, and the rye,

 And grind them into flour.

 From the first verse, it is clear that the primary focus of The Windmill is going to be the personification of the title object.
 Keeping in mind that this poem was likely written in the late 1870s, it makes sense to think that a windmill would stand among the most dominant objects on any landscape, and this dominance is given to the windmill as a personality.
 Use of words such as “giant,” “jaws,” and “devour” create an almost terrifying image, which is immediately juxtaposed with the final two lines, which make it clear that the giant is a windmill creating flour for a farmer.
 The parallel here is likely meant to be comedic, or at the very least lighthearted, as might be expected from a poem about a sentient windmill.

 I look down over the farms;

 And I fling to the air my arms,